American English, Italian Chocolate is a memoir in essays, beginning in the American Midwest and ending in north central Italy.

 In sharply rendered vignettes, Rick Bailey reflects on donuts and ducks, on horses and car crashes, on outhouses and EKG’s.
 He travels all night from Michigan to New Jersey to attend the funeral of a college friend dead of AIDS.
 After a vertiginous climb, he staggers in flipflops across the top of the Leaning Tower of Pisa.
 In a trattoria in the hills above the Adriatic he ruminates on the history and glories of beans, from Pythagorus to Thoreau, from the Saginaw valley to the Province of Urbino.

-At times humorous in tone, at times bittersweet, in the variety of topics he turns to, Bailey’s ultimate subject is growing and knowing, finding the surprise and sublime in the ordinary detail of daily life.
+Humorous and bittersweet, in the variety of topics he turns to, Bailey’s ultimate aim is to find the surprise and sublime in the ordinary detail of daily life.

 Comments on American English, Italian Chocolate: